Master in Business in Africa (distance learning)

 This master is designed especially taking into account the needs of African

-However, it is also open to any non-African student who wishes to specialize in business in Africa.
+However, it is also open to any non-African student who wishes to specialise in business in Africa.

-Intended to: Master intended for all those wanting to specialize in international business with the African countries.
+Intended to: Master intended for all those wanting to specialise in international business with the African countries.

 Diploma of the Master in Business in Sub-Saharan Africa.

 Students who complete all exercises, and thesis will obtain the master degree diploma issued by EENI: